 DC Beer seeks to promote and grow the DC area’s craft beer culture through its locally focused beer website and its tasting and educational events.

-We do our best to bring our readers information on the latest events, happy hours, beer bar and restaurant openings, and profiles of the many great people making the beer scene possible.
-We also seek to educate people on the various aspects of beer culture like food and beer pairings, the beer brewing process, clubs, tastings, and all the other exciting things going on in this nascent national movement.
+We do our best to bring our readers information on the latest events; beer releases; happy hours; brewery, beer bar, and restaurant openings; and profiles of the many great people making the beer scene possible.
+We also seek to educate people on the various aspects of beer culture like food and beer pairings, the beer brewing process, clubs, tastings, and all the other exciting things going on in this national movement.

 In addition to our website which serves as both a way to document the goings-on and growth of the DC beer scene and as a way to promote it to the city and surrounding areas, DC Beer is also an events business that helps local bars and groups host beer-centric events such as tastings and educational classes.